Hami: Economy

 The Hami area is known for its large amount of high quality raw resources with 76 kinds of metals already detected.
 The major mineral resources of this area include coal, iron, copper, nickel, gold.

 A newly discovered nickel deposit in Hami is estimated to contain reserves of over 15.8 million tons of the metal, it therefore ranks as China's second largest nickel mine.
 Around 900,000 tons of nickel has already been detected.
 Some local copper and nickel mining enterprises are reported to have begun operation, with Xinjiang Nonferrous Metals Group mining company running its nickel smelter crude production furnace at Hami Industrial Park.

-China is building a field of ICBM silos near Hami, about 380 km (240 miles) northwest of the another field near Yumen.
+China is building a field of ICBM silos near Hami, about 380 km (240 miles) northwest of another field near Yumen.

 Transport

 Hami is connected to Xinjiang and the rest of China by both high-speed and conventional rail links.
 The Lanzhou–Xinjiang High-Speed Railway, a passenger dedicated high speed rail line running 1776 km from Lanzhou in Gansu Province to Ürümqi passes through the city.
 Hami is a stopping point for the Lanzhou–Xinjiang Railway and Ejin–Hami Railway, two lines that are part of trans-national transport corridors.
 The Lanzhou–Xinjiang Railway carries passengers and freight, connecting the rest of China to Central Asia and beyond as part of the New Eurasian Land Bridge through a border cross in Kazakhstan, and the Ejin–Hami Railway moves passengers and freight as part of a planned corridor beginning in the Bohai Gulf in North China to Torugart Pass on the border with Kyrgyzstan.
 A short rail line of 374.83 km transports potassium salts mined near Lop Nur to Hami.

 By road Hami is located along China National Highway 312, an east–west route of 4,967 km from Shanghai to Khorgas, Xinjiang in the Ili River valley, on the border with Kazakhstan.

-Hami Airport is a one-gate airport located 12.5 km northeast of the city center.
+Hami Yizhou Airport is a one-gate airport located 12.5 km northeast of the city center.